 MISAPPROPRIATION OF TRADE SECRETS UNDER THE DEFEND TRADE SECRETS ACT (18 U.S.C. § 1836 ET SEQ.)
-(AGAINST RUSSIA, THE GRU, WIKILEAKS, AND ASSANGE)
+(AGAINST RUSSIA, WIKILEAKS, AND ASSANGE)

-- 265. Plaintiff realleges and incorporates by reference all prior paragraphs of this Complaint and paragraphs in the counts below as though set forth fully herein. - 266.
-The documents and computer code that Russia and the GRU stole from the DNC's computer systems include trade secrets within the meaning of 18 U.S.C. § 1839. - 267.
-Specifically, the DNC is in the business of supporting Democratic political campaigns, and the stolen documents included Democratic donor information, digital information,

-DNC-developed code, opposition research, and strategic information regarding planned political activities that allow it to effectively carry out its mission.

-- 268. The DNC takes and has taken reasonable measures to keep such information secret.
+- 327. Plaintiff realleges and incorporates by reference all prior paragraphs of this Complaint and paragraphs in the counts below as though set forth fully herein. - 328.
+The documents and computer code that Russia stole from the DNC's computer systems include trade secrets within the meaning of 18 U.S.C. § 1839. - 329.
+Specifically, the DNC is in the business of supporting Democratic political campaigns, and the stolen documents included Democratic donor information, digital information, DNC-developed code, opposition research, and strategic information regarding planned political activities that allow it to effectively carry out its mission. - 330.
+The DNC takes and has taken reasonable measures to keep such information secret.
 In particular, the DNC maintains and maintained their information on secured servers and uses two-factor authentication to ensure that only authorized users gain access to their data and computer code.
-In addition, the DNC uses firewalls and the cybersecurity best practices described above. - 269.
-Plaintiff's trade secrets were related to products or services used in, or intended for use in, interstate or foreign commerce. - 270.
-Defendants Russia and the GRU misappropriated Plaintiff's trade secrets.
-Defendants Russia and the GRU acquired Plaintiff's trade secrets knowing or having reason to know that the trade secrets were acquired by improper means.
-Defendants Russia, the GRU, WikiLeaks, and Assange disclosed Plaintiff's trade secrets without consent, on multiple dates, discussed herein, knowing or having reason to know that the trade secrets were acquired by improper means.
-These misappropriations started before the effective date of the Defend Trade Secrets Act (May 11, 2016) and continued for months after the effective date. - 271.
+In addition, the DNC uses firewalls and the cybersecurity best practices described above.

+- 331. Plaintiff's trade secrets were related to products or services used in, or intended for use in, interstate or foreign commerce. - 332.
+Russia misappropriated Plaintiff's trade secrets.
+Russia acquired Plaintiff's trade secrets knowing or having reason to know that the trade secrets were acquired by improper means.
+Russia, WikiLeaks, and Assange disclosed Plaintiff's trade secrets without consent, on multiple dates, discussed herein, knowing or having reason to know that the trade secrets were acquired by improper means.
+These misappropriations started before the effective date of the Defend Trade Secrets Act (May 11, 2016) and continued for months after the effective date. - 333.
 As a direct consequence of Defendants' misappropriation, Plaintiff has suffered damages for the cost of materials, loss of goodwill, and attorneys' fees and costs.
 Plaintiff is also entitled to punitive damages.
-These damages include, but are not limited to, damage resulting from harm to DNC computers and servers, loss in the value of DNC trade secrets and business information, and harm to business as described above. - 272.
+These damages include, but are not limited to, damage resulting from harm to DNC computers and servers, loss in the value of DNC trade secrets and business information, and harm to business as described above. - 334.
 Plaintiff is also entitled to a preliminary and permanent injunction pursuant to 18 U.S.C. § 1836(b)(3).